 On RVs, there is a Federal Certification Label that is located on the forward half of the left (road) side of the RV.
 The certification label will indicate the vehicle's gross vehicle weight rating (GVWR).
 This is the most weight the fully loaded vehicle can weigh.
 It will also provide the gross axle weight rating (GAWR).
 This is the most a particular axle can weigh.
 If there are multiple axles, the GAWR of each axle will be provided.

-In the same location as the certification label described above, there is a vehicle label.
-This label provides tire and loading information.
-In addition, this label will show a statement regarding maximum cargo capacity.
-See Page 20.
+In the same location as the certification label, is the "Tire and Loading information label.
+This label will also show a statement regarding maximum cargo capacity.
+See page 21.